-IPC communication products, including the Analysis Report and maps, should be shared with relevant stakeholders as soon as they are finalized, preferably within one or two months from the completion of analysis.
-Three key activities should be implemented to accomplish the protocol, as described in Box 75.
+IPC communication products, including the analysis report and maps, should be shared with the relevant stakeholders as soon as they are finalized, preferably within one or two months of the completion of analysis.
+Three key activities should be implemented to accomplish the protocol, as described in Figure 110.